Is Watermelon Good for Kidney Patients? The Pros and Cons

 This way we can truly reap all of the many benefits that watermelon has to offer.

-Citrulline, also known as L-Citrulline, has long been associated with antioxidant and vasodilation properties.
+Citrulline, also known as L-Citrulline, is an amino acid.
+It has long been associated with antioxidant and vasodilation properties.

 This means that it can help keep our cells and heart healthy.